 This is why…

-We always tell folks, that if you’re looking for any sort of medical advice, you’ve definitely come to the WRONG place.
-But, if you’re looking for someone to help you qualify for a life insurance policy, you’re in good luck because that’s really the only thing that we know how to do well!
+We always tell folks that if you’re looking for any medical advice, you’ve come to the WRONG place.
+But, if you’re looking for someone to help you qualify for a life insurance policy, you’re in good luck because that’s the only thing that we know how to do well!

 What rate (or price) can I qualify for?